 Keep in mind:

 - You must be an Ohio University student to register for courses.
 If you are not an OHIO student, apply now.
+If you are a returning OHIO student, complete the Re-Enroll form on the Registrar’s page.

 - Your enrollment time will be posted in the My OHIO Student Center.